Wunkolo/qAverageColor/README.md

 dst[MAX:512] := 0
 ```

 Which basically turns it into a "sum 16 groups of 4 bytes and add this sum into another 16 32-bit values" instruction.
 Before we would have had to shuffle our bytes into appropriate lanes, `_mm***_sad_epu8` them, and then use a separate `_mm***_add_epi64` to add it to the accumulator.
 But this will save us from the additional add step.
-Though, the accumulator is only 32-bits rather than 64.
-It is twice as susceptible to overflow but it can be mitigated by only running an inner loop of this instruction a certain number of times guarenteed to be safe from overflow, and then adding this to the outer-loop's 64-bit accumulator.
+Though, the accumulator is only 32-bits rather than 64-bit.
+It is now twice as susceptible to overflow but it can be mitigated by only running an inner loop of this instruction a certain number of times guaranteed to be safe from overflow, and then adding this to the outer-loop's 64-bit accumulator.

 ```cpp
 // The usual shuffle pattern from the sad_epu8 method